 As the images are analysed, any parts deemed to be defective are flagged as rejects and the coordinates of the edge-points of the edges of those parts on the wafer are stored in a software map.
 Once the entire resistor array has been mapped, a motorised stage moves the wafer into an ablation station.

-The PC then transfers the coordinates of the edges of the defective parts to a 6W Ulyxe laser Diode Pumped Solid State (DPSS) laser from Datalogic.
+The PC then transfers the coordinates of the edges of the defective parts to a 6W Ulyxe laser Diode Pumped Solid State (DPSS) laser.
 Using the previously determined coordinates, the beam from the laser is moved across each defective part from one edge to another.
 The resulting heat energy created by the laser then vaporises the resistive material across its mid-section rendering it ineffective.

 Having completed the ablation of all the defective resistors, the wafer is then transferred back to, and then out of, the inspection station into an unloading station using a second vacuum gripper mounted on the same rail as the first.
 The use of two vacuum grippers in the system enhances the speed of the inspection process, since one wafer can be loaded into the inspection station while another is being removed from the system.